vuejs/awesome-vue/README.md

   - [vuex-action](https://github.com/varHarrie/vuex-action) - Utilities for vuex to create actions.
   - [vuex-basement ★4](https://github.com/RashadSaleh/vuex-basement) - Vuex state persistance and synchronization between tabs/windows.
   - [vuex-shared-mutations](https://github.com/xanf/vuex-shared-mutations) - Share subset of application mutations accross different tabs/windows.
 Simpler, yet usually sufficient alternative to [vuex-basement](https://github.com/RashadSaleh/vuex-basement)
+  - [vuex-redux-saga](https://github.com/xanf/vuex-redux-saga) - Use all powers of [redux-saga](https://redux-saga.github.io/redux-saga/) with vuex.
+Build asynchronyous data flows with generators and channels

+- #### Event Management
   - [vuemit](https://github.com/gocanto/vuemit) - Vuemit is a tiny library to work with events on Vue.js.
-Its aim is to keeping simple the fact of sharing information between two o more components.
+Its aim is to keeping simple the fact of sharing information between two or more components.
 By [@gocanto](https://github.com/gocanto)
-  - [vuex-redux-saga](https://github.com/xanf/vuex-redux-saga) - Use all powers of [redux-saga](https://redux-saga.github.io/redux-saga/) with vuex.
-Build asynchronyous data flows with generators and channels
+  - [vue-event-handler](https://github.com/sandeepk01/vue-event-handler) - Simple plugin to manage your custom events in the application. <sup>Compatible with Vue 1 and Vue 2</sup> By [Sandeep K](https://github.com/sandeepk01)

 - #### Validation